Gas hob buying guide

 Getting a gas hob installed

 As with any gas-powered appliance, you shouldn't attempt to install it yourself.
-Enlist the services of a qualified professional accredited by the Gas Safe Register (previously Corgi registered) to install your gas hob.
+You'll need to enlist the services of a qualified professional, accredited by the Gas Safe Register (previously Corgi registered), to install your gas hob.
 To ensure an engineer is properly qualified to carry out the work, ask to see their Gas Safe Register card.

-Look for recommended gas engineers in your area on Which?
+Look for recommended gas engineers in your area at Which?
 Trusted Traders.
+We vet local traders to make sure they have the right accreditations and qualifications to do the job.

 Browse all our top scoring hobs in Best Buy hobs.